atahanoezer/Wind/README.md

 ## **Feature Engineering**

-**TBD**
+Feature engineering is a crucial step in the machine learning pipeline.
+It involves transforming raw data into features that can be used to train a machine-learning model.
+Time and date values are converted to cyclical features to capture seasonal features.
+On top of that rolling with different functions such as mean, max, and min are used for several columns.
+To obtain the best results from the models, feature selection is made by using the recursive Shapley value method of Catboost.
+Please check the notebooks and the documentation to see the details of the feature engineering steps.

 ## **Modeling**

 The modeling approach involves utilizing two gradient-boosted tree methods, namely Catboost and LightGBM.
 The Model class design allows for the flexibility to incorporate other tree-based methods if desired.
 Each model employs two prediction mechanisms: One-shot prediction and Recursive Prediction [5], enabling the generation of predictions for different time horizons.
-Hyperparameter optimization will be integrated into the current code by the second deadline of the course.
+Altough LightGBM is supported, experimentation is done only with Catboost due to the time constraints.

 ### **One Shot Prediction**